 A mother’s journey to staying fit and healthy Part 4

 So what happened this week?
 Me and other bloggers met Angela Lupangco and Art Cortez (Biggest Loser Pinoy Edition Season 1 finalists) at Crossfit Manila in Taguig.
+I thought I need a multivitamin capsules for women for this event.

 When I went home, and my husband saw me how I was walking, he teased me by singing “kung tayo’y matanda na, sana’y di tayo magbago“ (when we get old, I hope we will never change).
 Why did he teased me this?
 Let me tell you what happened at Crossfit Manila.